esabrina/atm/README.md

 The .NET solution to simulate a bank ATM withdrawal.

 Requirements:
- - Deliver the least number of banknotes;
+ - Deliver the minimum amount of banknotes;
  - You can only withdraw the requested amount with the available banknotes;
  - Infinite customer balance;
  - Finite amount of banknotes;